W. C. Fields: Personal life

 Fields married a fellow vaudevillian, chorus girl Harriet "Hattie" Hughes (1879–1963), on April 8, 1900.
 She became part of Fields's stage act, appearing as his assistant, whom he would blame entertainingly when he missed a trick.
 Hattie was educated and she tutored Fields in reading and writing during their travels.
 Under her influence, he became an enthusiastic reader and traveled with a trunk of books, including grammar texts, translations of Homer and Ovid, and works by authors ranging from Shakespeare to Dickens to Twain and P. G. Wodehouse.

-The couple had a son, William Claude Fields, Jr. (1904–1971) and although Fields was an atheist—who, according to James Curtis, "regarded all religions with the suspicion of a seasoned con man"—he yielded to Hattie's wish to have their son baptized.
+The couple had a son, William Claude Fields Jr. (1904–1971) and although Fields was an atheist—who, according to James Curtis, "regarded all religions with the suspicion of a seasoned con man"—he yielded to Hattie's wish to have their son baptized.

 By 1907, he and Hattie had separated; she had been pressing him to stop touring and settle into a respectable trade, but he was unwilling to give up show business.
 They never divorced.
-Until his death, Fields continued to correspond with Hattie (mostly through letters) and voluntarily sent her a weekly stipend.
+Until his death in 1946, Fields kept in regular contact with Hattie, mostly through letters, and voluntarily sent her a weekly stipend.
 Their correspondence would at times be tense.
 Fields accused Hattie of turning their son against him and of demanding more money from him than he could afford.

 While performing in New York City at the New Amsterdam Theater in 1916, Fields met Bessie Poole, an established Ziegfeld Follies performer whose beauty and quick wit attracted him, and they began a relationship.
-With her he had another son, named William Rexford Fields Morris (1917–2014).
+With her, he had another son, William Rexford Fields Morris (1917–2014).
 Neither Fields nor Poole wanted to abandon touring to raise the child, who was placed in foster care with a childless couple of Bessie's acquaintance.
 Fields's relationship with Poole lasted until 1926.
 In 1927, he made a negotiated payment to her of $20,000 upon her signing an affidavit declaring that "W. C. Fields is NOT the father of my child".
 Poole died of complications of alcoholism in October 1928, and Fields contributed to their son's support until he was 19 years of age.

-Fields met Carlotta Monti (1907–1993) in 1933, and the two began a sporadic relationship that lasted until his death in 1946.
-Monti had small roles in two of Fields's films and in 1971 wrote a memoir, W. C. Fields and Me, which was made into a motion picture at Universal Studios in 1976.
+In 1933, Fields met Carlotta Monti (1907–1993) and the two began a sporadic relationship that lasted until his death.
+Monti had small roles in two of Fields's films and in 1971 published a memoir, W. C. Fields and Me, which was adapted into a motion picture, released by Universal Pictures in 1976.
 Fields was listed in the 1940 census as single and living at 2015 DeMille Drive.
 (Cecil B. DeMille lived at 2000, the only other address on the street.)